Top senators press for further DOJ investigation into Ticketmaster

 In the aftermath of the Swift concert tickets fiasco, several of the pop star’s fans have filed lawsuits against Ticketmaster claiming antitrust violations among other things.

-Live Nation president and CEO Michael Rapino testified under oath and answer questions during last month’s hearing, with Klobuchar and Lee sending a letter to the company pressing for answers on the lack of competition in the ticketing and live entertainment industry.
+Live Nation President and CFO Joe Berchtold testified under oath and answered questions during last month’s hearing, with Klobuchar and Lee sending a letter to the company pressing for answers on the lack of competition in the ticketing and live entertainment industry.

 Thursday’s letter comes after the Senate Judiciary Committee sent a warning to Ticketmaster earlier this month after pop/R&B star Beyoncé announced her highly-anticipated Renaissance World Tour.

-Note: Correction: Live Nation President and CFO Joe Berchtold testified at last month’s hearing.